tonesfrantz/hangman/README.md

     -- mark counter of correctGuesses: When === randomArray.length === WIN
             else continue back to line 10
-    --

-Get working usiing console.log()
+    -- Get working usiing console.log()
     -- Consider words with multiplle letters that appear more than once.

+    -- create a UI and DOM manipulation using event listners to trigger functions --

 # additional functionality: